-SUBTASK SM94.01: REGIONAL COORDINATION
+SUBTASK SM07.01: REGIONAL COORDINATION

-Regional collaboration has been an essential part of SMCWPPP's water quality monitoring approach, is encouraged by MRP 2.0 provision C.8.a.i, and creates opportunities for cost sharing, information exchange, and more effective planning.
+Regional collaboration has been an essential part of SMCWPPP's water quality monitoring approach, is encouraged by MRP provision C.8.a.i, and creates opportunities for cost sharing, information exchange, and more effective planning.
 EOA will continue to assist SMCWPPP to collaborate and coordinate with other Bay Area municipal stormwater management agencies on all water quality monitoring tasks.
 This will include representing SMCWPPP on BASMAA's Monitoring and Pollutants of Concern Committee (MPC) and the Regional Monitoring Coalition (RMC) Workgroup.
-This effort includes serving as the chair for the RMC Workgroup, participating in related email and telephone communications, and reviewing pertinent regional documents.
-During FY 2017/18 these groups will continue to assist with interpretation of MRP 2.0 monitoring requirements and help provide oversight of several BASMAA regional projects that address MRP 2.0 requirements, including improvements to the regional database, the five-year regional stream conditions report, the regional BMP effectiveness monitoring study, and the regional monitoring of infrastructure for PCBs in caulks/sealants study1.
-This subtask will also include planning efforts in preparation for the Integrated Monitoring Report that must be submitted by March 31 of the fifth year of the permit (i.e. March 31, 2020).
+During FY 2018/19 these groups will continue to assist with interpretation of MRP monitoring requirements and help provide oversight of several BASMAA regional projects that address MRP requirements, including improvements to the regional database, the five-year regional stream conditions report, recommendations for redesign of the bioassessment monitoring program, the regional BMP effectiveness monitoring study, and regional monitoring of infrastructure for PCBs in caulks/sealants1.
+This subtask will also include regional planning and coordination efforts in preparation for the Integrated Monitoring Report that must be submitted by March 31 of the fifth year of the permit (i.e. March 31, 2020) in lieu of the Urban Creeks Monitoring Report.
 This subtask may also include occasionally attending relevant policy meetings (e.g., biointegrity & biostimulatory objectives development, bacteria objectives, wetland/riparian policy, Caltrans workplans) and/or commenting on related documents.
 It is assumed that the BASMAA MPC Committee will continue to meet monthly and that the RMC Workgroup will continue to meet quarterly.

-In accordance with provision C.8.b, all monitoring data must be State of California Surface Water Ambient Monitoring Program (SWAMP) comparable, data quality must be consistent with the SWAMP Quality Assurance Project Plan (QAPP), and data collection and analytical methods must follow the SWAMP Standard Operating Procedures (SOPs).
-These requirements are included in the BASMAA QAPP and SOPs that were developed and maintained during MRP 1.0 and updated in FY 2015/16 to capture new MPR 2.0 requirements for creek status and pesticides and toxicity monitoring.
-It is assumed that BASMAA RMC participants will continue to work together to maintain these documents throughout the term of MRP 2.0.
-EOA will assist with ongoing updates on behalf of C/CAG and its member agencies.
+In accordance with Provision C.8.b, all monitoring data must be State of California Surface Water Ambient Monitoring Program (SWAMP) comparable, data quality must be consistent with the SWAMP Quality Assurance Project Plan (QAPP), and data collection and analytical methods must follow the SWAMP Standard Operating Procedures (SOPs).
+These requirements are included in the BASMAA QAPP and SOPs that were developed and maintained during the previous permit term and updated in FY 2015/16 to capture new MPR 2.0 requirements for creek status and pesticides and toxicity monitoring.
+It is assumed that BASMAA RMC participants will continue to work together to maintain these documents throughout this permit term.
+EOA will assist with ongoing updates on behalf of SMCWPPP and its member agencies.